MFA in Technical Production

 Our program seeks to:

-- Enhance production skills and experience within the wide range of production opportunities.
+- Enhance artistic expression, communication, and production skills through hands-on, mentored production experience within a wide range of production opportunities and classroom instruction.

-- Explore and enhance creative collaborations with directors, actors, designers, and playwrights.
+- Explore creative collaborations with directors, actors, designers, and playwrights.

-- Opportunity to work on productions of the Huntington Theatre Company as well as other members of the Professional Theatre Initiative (PTI)
+- Opportunity to work on productions with companies through our Professional Theatre Initiative (PTI).